mdfleming3/mdfleming3.github.io/_drafts/eli5-guide-to-email-marketing.md

 ### Basic Metrics

 If I were to suggest five metrics to understand in email marketing, these would be the five most basic that everyone should understand.
-They are the foundation of email marketing:
+They are the foundations of email marketing:

 * **Open Rate** - The % of your audience that opens your email
   * Higher rates mean your campaign is getting received by your audience, which indicates the list is healthy
 * **Clickthrough Rate (CTR)** - The % of your audience that clicks your email
-  * Higher rates mean that more recipients are acting on the email by clicking; you should always measure what recipients are clicking
+  * Higher rates mean more recipients are acting on the email by clicking; you should always measure what recipients are clicking
 * **Unsubscribe Rate** - The % of your audience that unsubscribes from your campaign
-  * High rates mean that more recipients do not want to your communications; if this is increasing the rate you are sending may be two high or the content may not be appropriate
+  * Higher rates mean more recipients do not want to receive your communications; if this is increasing, you may be sending too many or not applicable emails to your audience
 * **Bounce Rate** - The % of your audience that fails to receive your email
-  * Higher rates mean that your list contains inaccurate email information.
-These recipients should be removed
+  * Higher rates mean your list contains inaccurate email information.
+Contacts who frequently bounce should be removed or verified for accuracy
 * **Sales Conversion Rate** - The % of your audience that is converting on a sale
-  * Higher rates mean that your emails are converting to more sales
+  * Higher rates mean your emails are converting to more sales

 ### Hard Hits vs. Soft Hits